Nonparametric Regression on Low-Dimensional Manifolds using Deep ReLU Networks : Function Approximation and Statistical Recovery: Preliminaries

-\end{enumerate} Moreover, we denote the collection of $(s+\alpha)$-H\"{o}lder functions on $\cM$ as $\cH^{s, \alpha}(\cM)$. \end{definition}}
+\end{enumerate} Moreover, we denote the collection of $(s+\alpha)$-H\"{o}lder functions on $\cM$ as $\cH^{s, \alpha}(\cM)$. \end{definition}

-{ Definition \ref{def:holder} requires that all $s$-th order derivatives of $f \circ {\sf P}_i^{-1}$ are H\"{o}lder continuous.
-We recover the standard H\"{o}lder class on a Euclidean space if ${\sf P}_i$ is the identity mapping.} We next introduce the partition of unity, which plays a crucial role in our construction of neural networks. \begin{definition}[Partition of Unity, { Definition 13.4 in} \citet{tu2010introduction}] A $C^\infty$ partition of unity on a manifold $\cM$ is a collection of nonnegative $C^\infty$ functions $\rho_i: \cM \mapsto \RR_+$ for $i \in \cA$ such that \begin{enumerate} \item the collection of supports, $\{\textrm{supp} (\rho_i)\}_{i \in \cA}$ is locally finite, i.e., every point on $\cM$ has a neighborhood that meets only finitely many of ${\rm supp} (\rho_i)$'s; \item $\displaystyle\sum \rho_i = 1$. \end{enumerate} \end{definition} For a smooth manifold, a $C^\infty$ partition of unity always exists. \begin{proposition}[Existence of a $C^\infty$ partition of unity, {Theorem 13.7 in} \citet{tu2010introduction}] Let $\{U_i\}_{i \in \cA}$ be an open cover of a compact smooth manifold $\cM$.
-Then there is a $C^\infty$ partition of unity $\{\rho_i\}_{i \in \cA}$ where every $\rho_i$ has a compact support such that $\textrm{supp}(\rho_i) \subset U_i$ for some $i \in \cA$. \end{proposition} Proposition \ref{thm:parunity} gives rise to the decomposition $f = \sum_{i=1}^\infty f_i$ with $f_i = f \rho_i$.
-Note that the $f_i$'s have the same regularity as $f$, since for a chart $(U_i, \phi_i)$. { This decomposition implies that we can express $f$ as a sum of the $f_i$'s, where every $f_i$ is only supported in a single chart.}
+Definition \ref{def:holder} requires that all $s$-th order derivatives of $f \circ {\sf P}_i^{-1}$ are H\"{o}lder continuous.
+We recover the standard H\"{o}lder class on a Euclidean space if ${\sf P}_i$ is the identity mapping.
+We next introduce the partition of unity, which plays a crucial role in our construction of neural networks. \begin{definition}[Partition of Unity, Definition 13.4 in \citet{tu2010introduction}] A $C^\infty$ partition of unity on a manifold $\cM$ is a collection of nonnegative $C^\infty$ functions $\rho_i: \cM \mapsto \RR_+$ for $i \in \cA$ such that \begin{enumerate} \item the collection of supports, $\{\textrm{supp} (\rho_i)\}_{i \in \cA}$ is locally finite, i.e., every point on $\cM$ has a neighborhood that meets only finitely many of ${\rm supp} (\rho_i)$'s; \item $\displaystyle\sum \rho_i = 1$. \end{enumerate} \end{definition} For a smooth manifold, a $C^\infty$ partition of unity always exists. \begin{proposition}[Existence of a $C^\infty$ partition of unity, Theorem 13.7 in \citet{tu2010introduction}] Let $\{U_i\}_{i \in \cA}$ be an open cover of a compact smooth manifold $\cM$.
+Then there is a $C^\infty$ partition of unity $\{\rho_i\}_{i \in \cA}$ where every $\rho_i$ has a compact support such that $\textrm{supp}(\rho_i) \subset U_i$. \end{proposition} Proposition \ref{thm:parunity} gives rise to the decomposition $f = \sum_{i=1}^\infty f_i$ with $f_i = f \rho_i$.
+Note that the $f_i$'s have the same regularity as $f$, since for a chart $(U_i, \phi_i)$.
+This decomposition implies that we can express $f$ as a sum of the $f_i$'s, where every $f_i$ is only supported in a single chart.

 To characterize the curvature of a manifold, we adopt the following geometric concept. \begin{definition}[Reach \citep{federer1959curvature}, Definition 2.1 in \citet{aamari2019estimating}] Denote as the set of points that have at least two nearest neighbors on $\cM$.
-The reach $\tau > 0$ is defined as \end{definition} Reach has a straightforward geometrical interpretation: At each point $\xb \in \cM$, the radius of the osculating circle is greater or equal to $\tau$.
-Intuitively, a large reach for $\cM$ requires the manifold $\cM$ not to change ``rapidly'' as shown in Figure \ref{fig:reach}.
+The reach $\tau > 0$ is defined as \end{definition}